Phosphate mining in the United States: History

 Large-scale phosphate mining in the US began in 1868 in coastal South Carolina.
 Access to river transport and proximity to the port of Charleston encouraged exports, and by 1885 South Carolina was producing half the world's phosphate.
 Phosphate mining in South Carolina declined rapidly in the 1890s, when mining of the higher-grade deposits in central Florida began.
 The central Florida district has provided the majority of US phosphate ever since.

 US production of phosphate rock peaked in 1980 at 54.4 million metric tons.
 The United States was the world's largest producer of phosphate rock from at least 1900, up until 2006, when US production was exceeded by that of China.
 In 2015, the US produced 12 percent of the world's phosphate rock.

 Environmental impacts

 For each ton of phosphoric acid produced by the processing of phosphate rock, five tons of waste are generated.
 This waste takes the form of impure, useless, radioactive solid called phosphogypsum.
-Somewhere between 100,000,000 and 280,000,000 tons of phosphogypsum waste are estimated to be produced annually worldwide.
+Somewhere between 100,000,000 and 280,000,000 tons of phosphogypsum waste is estimated to be produced annually worldwide.

 These tailings piles and related ponds and dams can be sources of toxic chemicals, and are vulnerable to breach.
 For example, the 2021 Piney Point phosphate plant dam breach is predicted to have significant negative impacts on Tampa Bay.